 I have always thought that formulating the right questions is the best antidote for not passively submitting to forces that often overwhelm us.
 This reflective exercise represents the difference between the submissive and fatalistic acceptance of destiny and becoming proactive agents of our future; or, to put it in metaphorical terms, to question oneself is the difference between drifting along drifting currents that we do not control and navigating with a defined course, the fruit of our own deliberations and institutional purposes .

-It is then about those great dilemmas and questions that I would like to concentrate my speech tonight+Many of the matters that I will address have been developed further in The idea of reexamined university and other essays (2017) and in the book that Felipe Portocarrero O’Phelan, my son, Paola Huaco Jara, and I published in October 2018 under the title of Dilemmas of university education of the 21st century (2018) .
+It is then about those great dilemmas and questions that I would like to concentrate my speech tonight+Many of the matters that I will address have been developed further in The idea of reexamined university and other essays (2017) and in the book that Felipe Portocarrero O’Phelan, my son, Paola Huaco Jara, and I published in October 2018 under the title of Dilemmas of university education of the 21st century (2018).
 It is the second text of a trilogy of which its third volume, currently in process , will be dedicated to reconstructing the idea of a republican Peruvian university.
 From both books I would like to draw some of their main conclusions.
-Conclusions that have a remarkable impact on the dynamics of the Peruvian university system today .
-As discussed below, to achieving academic excellence in the quality of education, encourage the relevance of research and promote efficiency of institutional management, are dimensions that are not outside is coughing great dilemmas that s has played live to the s institutions of public and private higher education, with and without profit, with different degrees and peculiarities, all over the world.
+Conclusions that have a remarkable impact on the dynamics of the Peruvian university system today.
+As discussed below, to achieving academic excellence in the quality of education, encourage the relevance of research and promote efficiency of institutional management, are dimensions that are not outside the margins of these great dilemmas that institutions of public and private higher education, with and without profit, with different degrees and peculiarities, and all over the world, have had to address

 In this line of reasoning, I pay special attention to some of the mega trends that are changing, without exception, the local, national and international scenarios in which university systems operate.
 We are facing issues of enormous importance in public agendas, and that have given rise to controversies and debates that continue to be staged in all regions of the planet, with a few exceptions such as the Peruvian case.
 I hope that the controversial tone of some of my observations will stimulate your interventions in order to initiate a debate of ideas and proposals as urgent as necessary.
 Debate that should have as main actors not only the members of the university institution itself, but also those who make public policy decisions in the governments , but also other broad sectors of civil society interested in educational matters.
 In Peru, a discussion of this kind would require from the actors involved a greater openness to the lessons that come from history, as well as a deeper conceptual elaboration about the type of university education that should be promoted and defended against the simplifying currents that try to impose themselves at all costs on their institutional dynamics.